Skip to content

 Short answers, pulled from the story.

-When did the University of Chicago Press open its doors?
+When was the University of Chicago Press founded?

-The University of Chicago Press opened its doors in 1890.
-Its first book was Robert F. Harper's Assyrian and Babylonian Letters Belonging to the Kouyunjik Collections of the British Museum.
+The first book published by the University of Chicago Press was Robert F. Harper's Assyrian and Babylonian Letters Belonging to the Kouyunjik Collections of the British Museum.
+It sold only five copies in its first two years.